Interior view of Edward Cella Art + Architecture

 The Miracle Mile Arts District has not always been recognized as a single entity, extending far beyond the renowned stretch of Wilshire Boulevard from which the district gets its name.
 Set against a cast of independent designers, boutiques and restaurants, the numerous storefront galleries exist in well-known clusters stretching across several major boulevards.
+If you’d like to exhibit reproductions of your artwork, check out the best scanners to scan paintings.
 From west of Fairfax on Wilshire, to La Brea and scattered down Beverly, the region spans over three miles stretched over 40 blocks.
 To honestly assess the area as a single unit seems, instead, to mimic the gerrymandered political topography of the state.
 Without the convenience of imposed self-containment, as found at Bergamot and Chinatown, creating a succinct definition of this eclectic mix of venues seems to verge on impossible.

 Then again, just what are the benefits of brevity?
 Kicking off the New Year, not to mention new decade, it seems that the City of Angels, itself, has decided to boycott any such restraint.
 With January re-christened as Los Angeles Arts Month and a multitude of art fairs slated across the southland, a renewed vision for one of the region’s historic centers bringing together nearly 40 venues to participate in quarterly art walks seems just the ticket.